-Conforming home loans comply with loan limit guidelines set by Fannie Mae and Freddie Mac.
+Conforming home loans comply with loan limit guidelines Fannie Mae and Freddie Mac set.
 Conforming loan lenders often package and sell the loans as securities on the secondary market.
-However, to qualify for this use, these mortgages must meet tight regulations.
+However, these mortgages must meet tight regulations to qualify for this use.

 Non-Conforming Home Loans

 With non-conforming home loans, the lender can set the guidelines.
-However, these loans cannot be sold on the secondary market to Fannie Mae or Freddie Mac.
+However, these loans cannot be sold to Fannie Mae or Freddie Mac on the secondary market.

 FHA Home Loans

-Federal Housing Administration (FHA) loans offer a wide range of loan options for first-time homebuyers.
+Federal Housing Administration (FHA) loans offer many loan options for first-time homebuyers.
 In addition, FHA loans are easier to qualify for and require lower down payments.
 Lower upfront costs, lower credit score requirements, and down payments of 3.5% make FHA loans attractive for first-time homebuyers.

 FHA loan terms require borrowers to pay for mortgage insurance, which protects the lender in case of default, death, or inability to meet the mortgage’s contractual obligations.